Your Ultimate Guide to Different Types of Coffee

 This Aussie-born drink is basically a cappuccino without the foam or chocolate sprinkle.
 It’s an espresso drink with steamed milk.

 The affogato is an excuse to enjoy a scoop of ice cream any time of day (and any time of year in my opinion).
 Served with a scoop of ice cream and a shot of espresso, or two.
-The affogato is extra delish served over a brownie.
+The affogato is extra delicious served over a brownie, as a Brownie Affogato Sundae.
+If you like this, you must try Eiskaffee or ice cream coffee.

 Café au Lait